OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Secrets should be regularly rotated so that any stolen credentials will only work for a short period of time.
 This will also reduce the tendency for users to fall bac to bad-habits such as re-using credentials.

-#### 2.6.3 Deletion
+#### 2.6.3 Revocation

 When secrets are no longer required they must be securely revoked in order to restrict access.
 With certificates such as SSL certificates this also involves certificate revocation.

 #### 2.6.4 Lifespan

 Secrets should, where ever possible, always be created to expire after a defined time.
-This can either be an active expxiration by the secret consuming system, or an expiration date set at the secrets managemnet system, forcing supporting processes to be triggered resulting in a rotation of the secret.
+This can either be an active expiration by the secret consuming system, or an expiration date set at the secrets management system, forcing supporting processes to be triggered resulting in a rotation of the secret.

 Policies should be applied by the secrets management solution to ensure credentials are only made available for a limited time that is appropriate for the type of credential.